Below are common credit card debt myths that many people have when facing financial problems.

 Providing Solid Solutions, Not Short-Term Bandaids

 We are committed to curing your debt problems by providing permanent protection and long-term financial improvement.
 With today’s difficult economic times and Connecticut’s high cost of living, unsecured debt robs a family of the monthly income necessary to save homes, keep cars and make the essential payments required to meet your basic monthly living costs.
-Unsecured debt and credit card debt is the worst form of unsecured debt.
+Unsecured credit card debt is the worst form of debt.
 It has the highest interest rates and it never goes away.
-Fortunately, with the help of an experienced Connecticut bankruptcy attorney at the Law Offices of Neil Crane, credit card debt relief is attainable through a variety of methods customized to meet your specific monthly budget.
+Fortunately, with the help of an experienced Connecticut bankruptcy attorney at the Law Offices of Neil Crane, credit card debt relief is attainable through a variety of methods customized to meet your specific circumstances and monthly budget.
 To understand all of your options, call us for a comprehensive analysis of your budget and all possible avenues for debt relief.
 We’ll take the time to provide you with the complete benefit of over 35 years’ experience in solving the financial problems of Connecticut residents.